sarvarunajvm/ideal-goggles/USER_MANUAL.md

-# Photo Search & Navigation - User Manual
+# 📖 User Manual - Ideal Googles

+Welcome to Ideal Googles!
+This guide will help you get started with your privacy-focused photo search and organization app.

 ## Table of Contents
 1. [Overview](#overview)